GENERAL APPROACH TO THE PATIENT

 As an example, in HIV-infected patients, adherence to antiretroviral therapy is a crucial determinant of treatment success.
 Studies have unequivocally demonstrated a close relationship between patient adherence and plasma HIV RNA levels, CD4 cell counts, and mortality.
 Adherence levels of more than 95% are needed to maintain virologic suppression.
 However, studies show that over 60% of patients are less than 90% adherent and that adherence tends to decrease over time.

 Patient reasons for nonadherence include simple forgetfulness, being away from home, being busy, and changes in daily routine.
-Other reasons include psychiatric disorders (depression or substance abuse), uncertainty about the effectiveness of treatment, lack of knowledge about the consequences of poor adherence, regimen complexity, and treatment side effects.
+Other reasons include psychiatric disorders (depression or substance misuse), uncertainty about the effectiveness of treatment, lack of knowledge about the consequences of poor adherence, regimen complexity, and treatment side effects.
 The rising costs of medications, including generic drugs, and the increase in patient cost-sharing burden, has made adherence even more difficult, particularly for those with lower incomes.